 The economy's capacity to increase output is also clearly a factor that effects the multiplier, and whilst the Keynesians tend to assume plenty of spare capacity to raise output as required, the reality is that there is usually some trade-off between increased output and a higher price level.

 A major limiting factor to the multiplier occurs when consumer spending fails to increase as a result of an increase in disposable income e.g. from a temporary tax cut (or an increase in stimulus checks) because consumers simply save the extra money or use it to pay off credit card debts and personal loans.
-The temporary, or 'transitory' changes in income are known to be ineffective at boosting spending, and for more information on that, see my article:
+These temporary, or 'transitory' changes in income are known to be less effective at boosting spending, and for more information on that, see my article:

 The National debt and the budget deficit also need to be included on the list of factors that reduce the multiplier.
 Servicing the debt is a costly and significant drain on resources such that extra taxes or extra borrowing must be incurred.
 If extra taxes are raised, disposable income is reduced and therefore the multiplier is reduced directly.
 If extra borrowing is incurred then, all else equal, interest rates will start to rise and cause a monetary contraction which will depress any growth in the economy.